videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/integrate-sdk.md

 slug: react-js-sdk
 ---

 Our React JS SDK provides a wrapper over JavaScript SDK converting it into usable React hooks API.
-It simplifies the code for React JS and makes integrating the Video and Audio calls in you app every simple.
+It simplifies the code for React JS and makes integrating the Video and Audio calls in your app very simple.

 ### Installing React SDK

-You can install our React SDK by using Yarn and [NPM](https://www.npmjs.com/package/@videosdk.live/react-sdk) package managers.
+You can install our React SDK by using Yarn or [NPM](https://www.npmjs.com/package/@videosdk.live/react-sdk) package managers.

 Before installing the React SDK make sure you have Node environment already setup on your machine.